Eastern School Of Fretted Instrument Repair School Policies

 - Withdraw after attendance has begun is based on the following refund policy for all programs of 300 instructional hours or more.
 The program at The Eastern School of Fretted Instrument Repair is twenty weeks each.
 Each day is six instructional hours in length.
 There are 620 hours for each course.
 An instructional hour is defined as sixty consecutive minutes of which a minimum of sixty minutes is dedicated to instruction.

-If withdrawal or cancellation occurs: The Eastern School Of Fretted Instrument Repair will retain:
+: The Eastern School Of Fretted Instrument Repair

 During the first week: 10% of the tuition